Peterhof (Novgorod): Hanseatic trade in Novgorod and the Peterhof

 The German merchants of the Gotlandic Association managed to overtake competitors (other Scandinavians) before 1200.
 German traders were organised in merchant guilds (universitates mercatorum) called hansas.
-Around that time they also got their own trading post, the Peterhof.
+Around that time they also got their own trading post, the Peterhof, on a lease.
 The St. Peter's Church was located there, it was also used as a storage place for the post's archive, coffers and valuable trading goods.
+This was something that also happened at other kontors.
 The church could be so crammed with storage that it became eventually necessary to forbid stacking goods on the altar.
 The Peterhof had a considerable degree of legal autonomy, although its court of appeal was located in Visby, and created its own code of regulations, the schra.
 It was stricter than other kontors' regulations on contact with outsiders and its head, the alderman, had greater and more absolute authority than the aldermen of other kontors.
 This may owe to the Peterhof's remoteness and isolation.

-The Holy Roman hansas gradually coalesced into the Hanseatic League over the 13th century.
+The German hansas gradually coalesced into the Hanseatic League over the 13th century.

 Procopius of Ustyug was a Hanseatic trader before he converted to the Russian Orthodox church and became a holy fool or fool for Christ.

+Consolidation attempt of Lübeck

-Westphalian merchants were important in Novgorod and, and this was seen as a threat by Lübeck, a city that was a central hub for trade from the Baltic with the Holy Roman Empire and the North Sea lands and that tried to consolidate a special role in the Hanseatic League.
+Westphalian merchants were important in Novgorod, and this was seen as a threat by Lübeck, a city that was a central hub for trade from the Baltic with the Holy Roman Empire and the North Sea lands and that tried to consolidate a critical role in the Hanseatic League.
 It tried to establish full control over the Baltic trade during the 1290s.
 In 1293 it made a failed effort to move the Peterhof's court of appeal to Lübeck, instead a compromise was made to have the court take place in annual turns in Visby or Lübeck.
 Then in 1299 it banned the Gotlandic Association from using its own seal.
 This effectively ended the Gotlandic Association.
 Visby and Lübeck continued to vie over control of the Peterhof for the next century and a half.

-The Gotenhof was acquired by the Hansards in the 14th century and it was made part of the Peterhof.
+The Gotenhof was acquired by the Hansards at a lease in the 14th century and it was made part of the Peterhof.

 Around the middle of the 14th century, all trader settlements including the Peterhof were formally subordinated to the Diet's decisions, and their envoys also received the right to attend and speak at Diets but they lacked voting power.